-- First we need to remove the skin, chop off their heads and wash them.
+- Then we need to chop off their heads and wash them well.

-- Pressure cook them (simmer for 20 min after bringing to high pressure) after adding turmeric powder & salt (each one teaspoon); Alternately you can apply turmeric & salt paste on each sprout and steam them.
+- Pressure cook them (simmer for 20 min after bringing to high pressure) after adding 1 tbsp of turmeric powder & 1 tsp of salt; alternately you can apply turmeric & salt paste on each sprout and steam them.

-- Let the cooked tubers dried under sun for a day or two.
+- Dry these cooked tubers under the Sun for a day or two.

 - Slit open along the groove and remove the hard white spine.

-- Remove fibers on surface while breaking them into small pieces.
+- Remove fibres while breaking them into small pieces.

 - Discard the spine & fibers.